Skip to main content

 (ii) Insect and rodent populations not found off-site but not in compliance with the approved plan for the facility.

-(F) Civil penalty matrix for first violation of Chapter 903. of the Revised Code except violations of requirements for insect and rodent control plans which shall be assessed in accordance with division (B)(2) of section 903.16 of the Revised Code or violations of requirements for certified livestock managers which shall be assessed in accordance with division (B)(3) of section 903.16 of the Revised Code shall be assessed per day per violation.
+(F) Civil penalty matrix for first violation of Chapter 903. of the Revised Code shall be assessed per day per violation.
+This paragraph does not apply to violations of requirements for insect and rodent control plans, which shall be assessed in accordance with division (B)(2) of section 903.16 of the Revised Code or violations of section 903.07 of the Revised Code, which shall be assessed in accordance with division (B)(3) of section 903.16 of the Revised Code.

 Gravity of effect